abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/03-lab/readme.md

 ## Exercise Assets

-7. Move the image files from the _/assets\*\* folder outside the create-react-app project folder into the create-react-app folder _/public/\*\* this way the images will be accessible to your application.
+7. Move the image files from the `assets` folder outside the `create-react-app` project folder into the `create-react-app` folder `public/`--this way the images will be accessible to your application.

 ## Creating the App Component

 10. Open **/src/App.js**.
-This file is an example component that create-react-app starts with.
+This file is an example component that `create-react-app` starts with.
 You can delete everything in this file.
-Then at the top of the file you can import react and create a functional component called App.
+Then, at the top of the file, you can import React and create a functional component called App.
 Finally, export it at the bottom.
 This will create the following code:

 ```jsx
 import React from 'react';